-BlendMolBlendMol is a Blender plugin that can easily import VMD ‘Visualization State’ and PyMOL ‘Session’ files.
+BlendMolBlendMol is a Blender plugin that can easily import VMD ‘Visualization State’ files.
 BlendMol empowers scientific researchers and artists by marrying molecular visualization and industry-standard rendering techniques.
-The plugin works seamlessly with popular analysis programs (i.e., VMD/PyMOL).
-Users can import into Blender the very molecular representations they set up in VMD/PyMOL.
+The plugin works seamlessly with a popular analysis program (VMD).
+Users can import into Blender the very molecular representations they set up in VMD.

 Gypsum-DLGypsum-DL is a free, open-source program that converts 1D and 2D small-molecule representations (SMILES strings or flat SDF files) into 3D models.
 It outputs models with alternate ionization, tautomeric, chiral, cis/trans isomeric, and ring-conformational states.

 LigGrepLigGrep is a free, open-source program for identifying docked poses that participate in user-specified receptor/ligand interactions.
 As input, LigGrep accepts a protein receptor file (PDB, PDBQT), a directory containing many docked-compound files (PDB, PDBQT, SDF), and a list of user-specified filters (JSON).
 It evaluates each docked pose and outputs the names of the compounds with poses that pass all filters.